girlsoncode/girlsoncode.github.io/README.md

 ## Commands to create content

-They are the main commands to create contents.
-If you want to know how octopress-cli managethis blog read [here](https://github.com/octopress/octopress/blob/master/README.md#octopress-cli-commands).
+They are the top commands to create contents.
+If you want to know how octopress-cli manage this blog read [here](https://github.com/octopress/octopress/blob/master/README.md#octopress-cli-commands).

 ### New Post